Can You Sell a House That Failed Inspection in Texas? Selling Tips for Homes with Failed Inspection

 Understanding Disclosures and Inspection Requirements

-• Understanding the “option period” can empower the buyer to make informed decisions after inspecting the property.
+• Knowing the “option period” may help the buyer make better judgments after viewing the property.

 What should I do if my house in Texas fails inspection?